luuk777w/horizon-perceive-canny-edge-tool-example/README.md

  - The `oneof` keyword in `DetectEdgesRequest` message allows sending either an `ImageChunk` or `Parameters` in each request, not both.
  = `message ImageChunk` and `message Parameters` define the structure for sending image data and edge detection parameters, respectively.

+> **This guide uses streaming for its requests and responses.
+This is important as inputs or outputs could be very large.
+While streaming the input/output adds complexity, it removes the limitations of using buffered requests.**

 ## Step 2: Generate the gRPC Code

 With the `cannyedge.proto` file defined, the next step is to generate the Python code that gRPC uses to serialize, deserialize, and transport your messages over the network.
 This code generation step creates stubs for the client and server, allowing you to implement the actual logic of your service in Python.